michaelnisi/feeder/README.md

 endFeed
 ```

-Receive notification of the end of a document. **Feeder** will send this event only once, and it will be the last event during the parse.
+Receive notification of the end of a document. **feeder** will send this event only once, and it will be the last event during the parse.

-## exports
+## Exports

 ### file(Filename, Opts) -> Result